Witnesses tell of horror during Toronto van incident

 'He died in our arms'

-At least 10 people were transported to Sunnybrook Health Sciences Center, where two were later declared dead.
+At least 10 people were transported to Sunnybrook Health Sciences Center, where two were declared dead.
 Others injured were treated at the scene by first responders and members of the public.

 Christian Ali described the aftermath of the incident to CNN, saying he saw a man "unconscious in the middle of the road and a policeman leaning over him holding his neck."